Integrations Overview

 Different integrations provide different types of context:

-Linear, Jira, Asana
+Linear, Jira, Asana, Miro

 • What you're building (current work pipeline)